The real life home where Charlotte spun her web is for sale and its giving me major feels

 E.B.
-White’s Brookline home is up for sale.
+White’s Brooklin home is up for sale.
 The beloved author by anyone with a 2nd-grade reading level and a heart was a native New Yorker, but he chose to live on a farm in Maine.
 I don’t give the title of honorary Mainer to many but I would have to say White is my favorite of that short list.
 The farmhouse in question is old like most things in around here, dating back to the late 1700 hundreds.
 The barn I imagine is full of those big butted gray spiders that when described as gentle, empathetic wordsmiths in a storybook seem magical, but when accidentally brushed against in real life are heart-attack inducing.
 I know this because they dot the entrances and beams of my family’s old barn too.
 My father once told me that they liked to build webs in doorways so that they could potentially catch people.
 His arachnophobia may have been passed down to me, but my upbringing always taught me to respect the place spiders hold on the farm.

 While I would like to claim a closer connection to the story of Charlotte, Wilbur, and company due to my rural Maine childhood I cannot.
 “Charlotte’s Web” may have had a pastoral setting familiar to a little farm girl from The County, but the book went beyond the barnyard with its relatability.
 It was a lesson in friendship, working together, and most importantly it was about saying goodbye to someone you love.